 In immigration, like in life, it’s not always as simple as point and shoot, you need to hack on until you get what you aim for.
-We haven’t talked in awhile, I wanted to update you with how things are moving forward.
+We haven’t talked in a while, I wanted to update you on how things are moving forward.

 Sales & Growth